data-forge/data-forge-js/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+# Project Overview

+A short overview of the aims, principles and implementation methods for this project.

-# Project Aims
+## Project Aims

 The aims of this project:

-- To combine the best aspects of [Pandas](https://en.wikipedia.org/wiki/Pandas_(software)) and [LINQ](https://en.wikipedia.org/wiki/Language_Integrated_Query) and make them available in JavaScript and C#.
+- To combine the best aspects of [Pandas](https://en.wikipedia.org/wiki/Pandas_(software)) and [LINQ](https://en.wikipedia.org/wiki/Language_Integrated_Query) and make them available in JavaScript.
-- To be able to load data, transform and save data.
+- To be able to load, transform and save data.
 - To be able to prepare data for visualization.
 - Be able to load massive data files.

-# Driving Principles
+## Driving Principles

 The principles that drive decision making and tradeoffs:

-- Simple, easy to learn, easy to use.
+- The API should be simple, easy to learn and easy to use.
 - Minimize the magic, everything should be understandable, the API should be orthogonal.
-- High performance.
+- The library should have high performance.
-- Be able to use the same (or very similar) API in both Javascript and C#.
+- Be able to use a similar API in both Javascript and C#.
-- The code you build during interactive data exploration should be transplantable to an app or microservice.
+- The code you build during interactive data exploration should be transplantable to an webapp, server or microservice.

-# Implementation
+## Implementation

 General implementation goals:

-- Immutable, every operation generates a new immutable data set.
+- Immutable: every operation generates a new immutable data set.
 - Lazy evaluation, to make the performance of immutability acceptable.
-- Extensible via plugins for data sources and formats.
+- Should be easily extensible.
+- All the core code is created through test driven development.

 ----------